DAY COURSES 2014-15

-You learn about using compost and mulches of many kinds to grow food without digging the soil.
-You can see this has happened and is happening very quickly in my garden at Homeacres, near Castle Cary, Somerset, which in December 2012 was a half acre of weedy grass and pasture.
+You learn about using compost and mulches of many kinds to clear ground and grow food without digging the soil.
+I show how this worked in my garden at Homeacres, near Castle Cary, Somerset, which in December 2012 was a half acre of weedy grass and pasture.
 By May 2013 I was selling vegetables from the new beds.
-Now most of the couch grass has given up, smothered and beds are producing well.
+Now the couch grass has given up and beds are producing well, with few new weeds.
 All the clues to achieve this are there to see when you come on a course.

 Gardeners of all abilities come on these courses and enjoy them.
 Because I explain the basic principles, you can quicky see how to create a productive garden, even when a beginner.
 And how to be on top of weeds, including couch and bindweed.
 Experienced gardeners can learn many time-saving methods and see ways to increase the growth and health of their plants.

-Days include a look at growth in polytunnel and greenhouse, plant raising including on a hotbed in the greenhouse, and two hotbeds of early sowings outside.
+Days include a look at growth in polytunnel and greenhouse, plant raising including on a hotbed in the greenhouse, and special tips on growing salad leaves.

-Days start at 10.30am (arrive a little before for tea and coffee) and finish around 4pm, and the day includes a culinary celebration (lunch), made from vegetables both stored and growing, with Steph creating range of dishes, also with delicious spelt plus rye sourdough-bread made from freshly milled flour.
+We start at 10.30am (arrive a little before for tea and coffee) and finish around 4pm, and the day includes a culinary celebration (lunch), made from vegetables both stored and growing, with Steph creating a colourful range of dishes, also with delicious spelt and rye sourdoughbread made from freshly milled flour.

 Paypal is available by clicking on the dates at top right of this page.